From localized to well-mixed: How commuter interactions shape disease spread: Continuum Results

 This exactly solves \eqref{eq:iiCLinear} when $\vec{v}(\vec{x})$ is constant, but for a slowly varying population, $\vec{v}(\vec{x})$ is also slowly varying, so we can approximate the solution by simply replacing $\vec{v}\rightarrow \vec{v}(\vec{x})$.
 Figure \ref{fig:1DInfectiousSpread}a shows that the numerical solution to \eqref{eq:i} agrees with \eqref{eq:I(x-vt,t)} at early times while \ref{fig:1DInfectiousSpread}b shows that the foot of the wave nearly matches the diffusion solution at all times.
 At long distances, there is some deviation from the diffusion solution due to the higher-order derivative terms we dropped.
 For all simulations in this section, an exponential commuting distribution was used.
 At early times, the infection diffuses from the source.
 At later times, Fisher waves with height $i_n \approx i_{\text{max}}$ (as given by \eqref{eq:imax}) can be observed traveling at constant speed; equality holds when $N$ is constant.

 To understand why the linearized equations match the wave front of the nonlinear system, it is worth reviewing some results for pulled waves \cite{Ebert_Van_Saarloos_2000, Dieterle_Amir_2021}.
 Intuitively, the infection growth rate $(\beta s_n - \gamma) $ is maximized for $s_n=1$, so the dynamics are dominated by the behavior at the foot of the front where $i_n$ is small.
-Whenever the initial conditions are exponentially bounded, the infection front will converge to a wave-like solution traveling at the Fisher wave velocity with corrections which decay in time \cite{Aronson_Weinberger_1978, Ebert_Van_Saarloos_2000}.
+Whenever the initial conditions decay in space faster than an exponential, the infection front will converge to a wave-like solution traveling at the Fisher wave velocity with corrections which decay in time \cite{Aronson_Weinberger_1978, Ebert_Van_Saarloos_2000}.
 For the simple initial condition \eqref{eq:InitialCondition}, we can demonstrate this convergence explicitly by calculating the arrival time at different locations.